-- 4.6.a.
-Fellows must demonstrate knowledge of anatomy, physiology, pharmacology, pathology, and molecular virology related to the liver and biliary tract.
-(Core) - 4.6.b.
-Fellows must demonstrate knowledge of drug hepatotoxicity and the interaction of drugs with the liver.
-(Core) - 4.6.c.
-Fellows must demonstrate knowledge of factors of nutrition and malnutrition and their management.
-(Core) - 4.6.d.
-Fellows must demonstrate knowledge of the impact of various modes of therapy and the appropriate use of laboratory tests and procedures.
-(Core) - 4.6.e.
-Fellows must demonstrate knowledge of indications, contraindications, limitations, complications, alternatives, and techniques of native and allograft biopsies and non-invasive methods of fibrosis assessment.
-(Core) - 4.6.f.
-Fellows must demonstrate knowledge of the natural history of chronic liver disease.
-(Core) - 4.6.g.
-Fellows must demonstrate knowledge of the organizational and logistic aspects of liver transplantation, including the role of nurse coordinators and other support staff members (including social workers), organ procurement, and UNOS policies, including those regarding organ allocation.
-(Core) - 4.6.h.
-Fellows must demonstrate knowledge of principles of donor selection and rejection (e.g., hemodynamic management, donor organ steatosis, and indication for liver biopsy).
-(Core) - 4.6.i.
-Fellows must demonstrate knowledge of principles of living donor selection, including appropriate surgical, psychosocial, and ethical considerations.
-(Core) - 4.6.j.
-Fellows must demonstrate knowledge of principles and practice of pediatric liver transplantation.
-(Core) - 4.6.k.
-Fellows must demonstrate knowledge of transplant immunology, including blood group matching, histocompatibility, tissue typing, and infectious and malignant complications of immunosuppression.
-(Core) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) - 4.9.
-ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+- a.
+Fellows must demonstrate knowledge of histocompatibility and immune monitoring. - b.
+Fellows must demonstrate knowledge of the operational procedures and activities surrounding the procurement of deceased-donor organs and the role of organ procurement organizations in the process.
+(Core) - c.
+Fellows must demonstrate an understanding of the issues related to organ quality and acceptance, as well as organ preservation techniques.
+(Core) - d.
+Fellows must demonstrate competence in understanding paired kidney exchange in order to optimize living-donor kidney transplantation.
+(Core) - e.
+Fellows must demonstrate an understanding of the risk of transmission of diseases from donors to kidney recipients and related treatments.
+(Core) - f.
+Fellows must demonstrate knowledge of the transplantation options for patients with diabetes.
+(Core) - g.
+Fellows must demonstrate knowledge of multi-organ transplantation involving a kidney.
+(Core) - h.
+Fellows must demonstrate knowledge of immunosuppressive medications and the protocols for kidney transplantation.
+(Core) - i.
+Fellows must demonstrate knowledge about the ethics and public policy aspects of kidney transplantation.
+(Core) - j.
+Fellows must demonstrate an understanding of the pathologies that may be found in the biopsies of patients in order to determine the appropriate treatment approach for each individual patient.
+(Core) - k.
+Fellows must demonstrate an understanding of the impacts of psychiatric, psychosocial, and financial issues on transplant candidates and recipients.
 (Core)

+4.7 ACGME Competencies - Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core)

+4.8 ACGME Competencies - Interpersonal and Communication Skills

+Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core)

+4.9 ACGME Competencies - Systems-Based Practice

+Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)

-- 4.10.
-Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+- 4.10 Curriculum Organization and Fellow Experiences Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) - 4.10.a.
+(Core) - a.
 Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core) - 4.10.b.
-Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) - 4.10.c.
+(Core) - b.
+Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together toward the shared goals of patient safety and quality improvement.
+(Core) - c.
 Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core)

-(Core) - 4.11.
-Curriculum Organization and Fellow Experiences Didactic and Clinical Experiences
+4.11 Curriculum Organization and Fellow Experiences - Didactic and Clinical Experiences